drand/drand/README.md

 the remote node **over TLS**.
 If the remote node is not using encrypted communications, then you can pass the `--insecure` flag.
-If the remote node is using a self signed certificate for example, you can use the `--tls-cert` option to specify the custom certificate.
+If the remote node is using a self signed certificate for example, you can use the `--tls-cert` option to specify the certificate of the server you wish to contact.

 The output will have the following JSON format:
 ```json